 - A Musing About 2011 and an Un-National Generation (JP Rangaswami) — The emerging generations want to use services independent of location of “origin” and location of “delivery”.
 Attempts to create artificial scarcity (by holding on to dinosaur constructs like physical-location-driven identity) are being responded to by a whole slew of spoofing and anonymisation tools; as the law becomes more of an ass in this context, you can be sure that the tools will get better.
 Living in a country other than America brings this home.

-ENTRIES TAGGED "web apps"
+"web apps" entries

 The Google Chrome netbook rumors have expanded to include subscription-based distribution.

 Can't afford to buy a laptop?
 You might be Google's next target audience.
 New rumors suggest the Internet giant may be plotting to rent laptops, complete with hardware updates and repair as needed.